small-tech/web-routes-from-files/readme.md

 # Web routes from files

-Recursively traverses a given directory structure and uses convention to create a list of web route objects that map url paths to JavaScript callback files.
+Recursively traverses a given directory structure and uses convention to create a list of web route objects that map Express-style URL paths to JavaScript callback files.

 ## Installation